fahadqazi/functional-javascript/whatIsFunctionalProgramming.md

-# Different way to write JS code to handle a button press
+# Different ways to write JS code to handle a button press
 ```html
 <!DOCTYPE html>
   <head>